steilerDev/icloud-photos-sync/docs/src/get-started.md

 ## Contributing & Feedback

+Please always make sure that you are able to access your iCloud Photo Library through https://icloud.com.
+Sometimes it is necessary to agree to a dialogue in the web application in order to use it, which this tool is dependent on.

 Please check the [contributing guidelines](https://github.com/steilerDev/icloud-photos-sync/blob/main/CONTRIBUTING.md) to learn how to engage with this project.
 The document outlines the bug reporting, feature and support request process for this tool.

 Consider supporting the development efforts by [sponsoring the author](https://github.com/sponsors/steilerDev).